MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 ---
 title: Adopt, Extend and Build Copilots Across the Microsoft Cloud
-description: Learn how you can adopt, extend, and build Microsoft Copilots.
+description: Learn how you can adopt, extend, and build Copilots.
 author: DanWahlin
 ms.author: donasa
 ms.contributors: dwahlin-5182022